 And those two things, if you’re really happy, it’s got really nothing to do – only a little bit to do – with how well you survive, and more importantly how much you replicate yourself.
 So, we are much more driven.
-We have no defenses for the status shit that’s coming to us through Snapchat, through the luxury lifestyle, and it’s going to be really have for – the reason is that she’s on Snap, she’s seeing the life outside her small town, this world that’s amazing.
+We have no defenses for the status shit that’s coming to us through Snapchat, through the luxury lifestyle, and it’s going to be really hard for her to resist that.
+She’s on Snap, she’s seeing the life outside her small town, this world that’s amazing.
 Look at this wonderful beach right here, it’s great.
 I totally get it.

 I mean, I enjoy it but I know the science, we’re happier actually when we’re actually – these deeper things, like meditation, you think about relationships, these other ties that are much more important to us.
-But somebody who hasn’t left her hometown her entire life, has already had two kids, married her high school sweetheart and is now getting plugged into the MCV world, it’s going to be hard for her to resist wondering what’s on the other side.
+But somebody who hasn’t left her hometown her entire life, has already had two kids, married her high school sweetheart and is now getting plugged into the rest of the MTV world, it’s going to be hard for her to resist wondering what’s on the other side.

 And his update is that things have gotten a little bit better.
 He’s taken her to some festivals.
 They are going out more.
 They are making more of an effort to rekindle the passion, that’s awesome and that’s a good sign because when I first read your original post a few months ago, I thought that she was maybe just not gonna – she’s gonna be narcissist for a while, and I think it’s a good sign that she loves her kids enough that she’s going to take the effort to invest in you in the relationship.
 So, keep going.
 You need to introduce more adventure, more fun things into your life, more new and novel experiences into your life.